Tenant Fees Act (2019): What you should Know

 Landlords can charge up to £50 for making changes to the terms of the tenancy.
 For example, adding a new tenant to the tenancy or allowing a pet.
 Landlord can charge more than £50 if they are able to demonstrate their costs exceeded £50, but it is expected that this will not happen often.
 Crucially, this exception does not apply to renewals or changes to the length of the tenancy

-1. Cap on Tenancy Deposits
+- Cap on Tenancy Deposits

 Tenancy deposits, also called security deposits, are to be limited to five weeks’ rent for annuals rents under £50,000.
-For properties whose annual rent is £50,000 or more, tenancy deposits will be capped at six weeks’ rent.
+For properties whose annual rent is £50,000 or more, tenancy deposits will be capped at six weeks’ rent. - Cap on Holding Deposits

-Holding deposits will be limited to one week’s rent.
+Holding deposits will be limited to one week’s rent. - New Rules on Holding Deposits

 The Act includes new rules about how holding deposits must be treated.